-18.1.10 Staff Attire - Lifeguards and Waterslide Attendant
+18.1.12 Staff Attire - Lifeguards and Waterslide Attendant

-- a) The City agrees to provide, at its cost, a uniform - i) one shirt and one pair of shorts annually and to replace damaged or worn-out uniforms as required; (Revised March 1, 1998) - ii) uniforms to be worn only in the execution of duties performed for the City of Trail. - iii) a maximum of two (2) bathing suits of suitable quality will be paid for by the City in a calendar year for instructors, based on needs as determined by the City.
-(Added March 1, 2001) - iv) one (1) pair of suitable footwear provided (for pool deck usage) per year, to a maximum of forty dollars (\$40.00) per year.
+- a) The City agrees to provide, at its cost: - (i) one jersey annually and to replace damaged or worn-out jerseys as required; - (ii) jerseys to be worn only in the execution of duties performed for the City of Trail.

+- (iii) a maximum of three (3) bathing suits of suitable quality will be provided for by the City in a calendar year to instructors, based on needs as determined by the City. - (iv) one (1) pair of suitable footwear provided (for pool deck usage) per year, to a maximum of forty-five dollars (\$45.00) per year upon submission of receipts. - (v) A yearly allowance of up to thirty-five dollars (\$35.00) for a shirt and a pair of suitable shorts, upon submission of receipts.

-18.1.11 Shift Changes - Lifeguards, Cashier/Receptionist and Waterslide Attendant
+18.1.13 Shift Changes - Lifeguards, Cashier/Receptionist and Waterslide Attendant

-- a) Once a shift schedule has been set, changes will only be made for reasons of sickness, accident or authorized leave of absence. - b) Where reasonable and possible, the Centre Supervisor may amend the shift schedule. - c) Shift schedules will be prepared for commencement of such shifts, and - i) instructional shifts will be prepared 48 hours in advance of commencement of such shifts, and - ii) lifeguard shifts will be prepared one month in advance of commencement of such shifts. - d) Seniority process applied to shift changes.

-- e) For the purpose of extra shifts, they will be distributed on an equitable basis where reasonably possible amongst employees who have indicated they wish to be called.
-Where an employee has refused a shift three consecutive times, he will no longer have to be called for the duration of the shift schedule.

-(Added March 1, 2001) - f) Where an employee misses a shift that is scheduled, without proper authorization or just cause, they may be open to investigation that may lead to discipline.
+- a) Once a shift schedule has been set, changes will only be made for reasons of sickness, accident or authorized leave of absence. - b) Where reasonable and possible, the Centre Supervisor may amend the shift schedule. - c) Shift schedules will be prepared for commencement of such shifts, and - (i) instructional shifts will be prepared 48 hours in advance of commencement of such shifts, and - (ii) lifeguard shifts will be prepared one month in advance of commencement of such shifts. - d) Seniority process applied to shift changes. - e) For the purpose of extra shifts, they will be distributed on an equitable basis where reasonably possible amongst employees who have indicated they wish to be called.
+Where an employee has refused a shift three consecutive times, they will no longer have to be called for the duration of the shift schedule. - f) Where an employee misses a shift that is scheduled, without proper authorization or just cause, they may be open to investigation that may lead to discipline.

-18.1.12 Relieving in Other Positions
+18.1.14 Relieving in Other Positions